Teddy-XiongGZ/MedRAG/README.md

 For GPT-3.5/GPT-4, an OpenAI API key is needed.
 Replace the placeholder with your key in `src/config.py`.

-Git-lfs is required to download and load corpora for the first time
+Git-lfs is required to download and load corpora for the first time.

+Java is requried for using BM25.

 ## Usage

-Currently, we provide supports for PubMed, Textbooks, StatPearls and Wikipedia.
+Currently, we provide supports for single corpora and retrievers.

 ```python
 from src.medrag import MedRAG